The NEMESIS Catalogue of Young Stellar Objects for the Orion Star Formation Complex. I. General description of data curation: Catalogue purity and contamination assessment

 \subsubsection{Sources unknown to Simbad}

-Our catalogue included 2,349 sources without a counterpart in Simbad (1,977 if a 5" search radius is used).
-It is interesting to note that although these sources were unknown to Simbad, 81\% of them had data collected with the VizieR-SED tool within a search radius of 2".
-90\% of these sources had at least 4 data points in their compiled SEDs, but some had as many as 59 data points.
-Beyond their SEDs, 2,052 sources unknown to Simbad had measurements of at least one of the relevant observables discussed in Sec.~\ref{sec:historical-dtypes}, with 78\% having $\alpha_{IR}$ in Sec.~\ref{sec:alphaindex} comprising 506, 868, 157, 58, and 254 were classified as diskless Class III, thin-disk Class III, Class II, Flat-Spectrum and Class 0/I respectively.
-The 297 sources unknown to Simbad that did not include any relevant observables related to youth other than photometry could be traced back to publications included in our compilation that selected YSOs using a CMD, with 141 of these sources from \citet{2009ApJS..183..261D} and 77 from \citet{2019MNRAS.486.1718S}.
-Interestingly, 1,546 of these sources are included in Gaia DR3 and 152 of them are classified as YSOs by the Gaia DR3 variability pipeline \citep{Marton2023AA...674A..21M}
+Our catalogue included 1\,977 sources without a counterpart in Simbad.
+It is interesting to note that although these sources were unknown to Simbad, 90\% of them had data collected with the VizieR-SED tool within a search radius of 2".
+95\% of these sources had at least 4 data points in their compiled SEDs, but some had as many as 50 data points.
+Beyond their SEDs, 1\,623 sources unknown to Simbad had measurements of at least one of the relevant observables discussed in Sect.~\ref{sec:historical-dtypes}, with 89\% having $\alpha_{IR}$ in Sect.~\ref{sec:alphaindex} comprising 477, 847, 140, 55, and 237 were classified as discless Class III, thin-disc Class III, Class II, Flat-Spectrum and Class 0/I respectively.
+The 125 sources unknown to Simbad that did not include any relevant observables related to youth other than photometry could be traced back to publications included in our compilation that selected YSOs using a CMD, with 42 of these sources from \citet{2009ApJS..183..261D}, 70 from \citet{2019MNRAS.486.1718S} and 42 from \citet{2014AandA...564A..29B}.